 Searchable database of material properties.
 Includes data sheets of thermoplastic and thermoset polymers such as ABS, nylon, polycarbonate, polyester, polyethylene and polypropylene; metals such as aluminum, cobalt, copper, lead, magnesium, nickel, steel, superalloys, titanium and zinc alloys; ceramics; plus semiconductors, fibers, and other engineering materials.

 General Search Tips:

 - Remember that key word selection is critical, especially in Google Scholar

 - Effective advanced searching is an iterative, exploratory process

 - Use citations and reference pages to your advantage to find additional resources, important publications, etc.!

 Database allows users to explore, search and view more than 40,000 binary and ternary phase diagrams and associated phase data including reactions and structures for inorganic systems.
-Tools include a density converter, temperature converter and atomic / weight percentage converter.
+Tools include downloadable custom data reports, a density converter, temperature converter and atomic / weight percentage converter.

-ASM Materials Information platform provides access to the complete ASM Handbooks Online and ASM Alloy Center Database including datasheets & diagrams, alloy finder, materials property data, coatings data and corrosion performance data.
+ASM Materials Information platform provides access to the complete ASM Handbooks Online and ASM Alloy Center Database.
+Including datasheets & diagrams, alloy finder, materials property data, coatings data, corrosion performance data, and failure analysis.